syncfusion-content/windowsforms-docs/WindowsForms/SfDataGrid/Styling.md

 ---
 layout: post
 title: styling
-description: This section explains about the Styling in SfDataGrid.
+description: This section explains about the styling customization of elements in datagrid control for windows forms
 platform: windowsforms
 control: SfDataGrid
 documentation: ug